mParticle/docs/src/pages/guides/default-service-limits/index.md

 mParticle imposes certain limits on incoming data in order to protect the performance of both the mParticle dashboard and your apps.
 This includes limits around the length of individual data points, such as event names, how fast mParticle can receive data, and how many unique data points a workspace or account can have.

 The tables below list mParticle's Default Limits.
-Limits are not configurable unless otherwise specified.
+Enterprise customers should contact their Customer Success Manager for custom limits.

 mParticle can recieve data across many channels, and limits are not always enforced in the same way for each channel.
 Where appropriate, the details section of each table describes how limits affect SDK data - received from mParticle's native SDKs - and S2S or 'server-to-server' data.
 S2S data includes data received via the [Events API](/developers/server/http/), and from partner feeds.